facebook

 How to Choose a Coffee Table

-Referred to by designer Kristina Phillips as the “workhorse of a room,” coffee tables serve as everything from a place to put your feet up to a much-needed, lazy spot to eat a meal— and everything in between.
-Heck, there’s even a genre of book dedicated to this beloved piece of furniture.
+Referred to by designer Kristina Phillips as the “workhorse of a room,” coffee tables are everything from a place to put your feet up to a much-needed, lazy spot to eat a meal— and everything in between.
+Heck, there’s even a book genre dedicated to this beloved piece of furniture.

 Key Things to Consider When Choosing a Coffee Table